Educ-IO/educ-io/_apps/_docs/book/SUCCESSFUL_GROUP_BOOK.md

-The resource/s have been booked.
+The request for resource/s has been submitted.